 - Solve for X by dividing each side of the equation by 1 (canceling the units that are in both the numerator and the denominator): 30mg x 20kg =600×1= 1X600=X.

-- The high safe dose range of this medication for the child who weighs 20 kg is 600mg.
+- The high safe dose range of this medication for a child who weighs 20 kg is 600mg.

 Body Surface Area Method